 Newport is home to a large number of museums including the International Tennis Hall of Fame, the Museum of Newport History, the National Museum of American Illustration, the Naval War College Museum, the Newport Art Museum, the Loeb Visitors Center at Touro Synagogue National Historic Site, and many properties preserved by the Preservation Society of Newport County, which is accredited by the American Alliance of Museums.
-Many of the historic buildings and mansions preserved by the Preservation Society of Newport County have been converted into museums that offer tours.
+Many of the historic buildings and mansions preserved by the Preservation Society of Newport County.
 They give glimpses into the culture and lives of their historic and prestigious owners.
 The converted buildings and mansions that offer tours include, but are not limited to The Breakers, Chateau-sur-Mer, The Elms, Isaac Bell House, Great Friends Meeting House, Hunter House, Whitehorne, and many others.
 Table 10-2 gives a brief description of Newport's major museums and mansions.